Are you upgrading your lovely home and seeking a current clamp? Do you seek a complete guide on how to use a digital clamp meter?

 Accordingly, you can clamp the structure around the conductors to detect any current going through it.
 An advanced clamp meter allows the measurement of many quantities, making analysis and troubleshooting easier.

-As it saves you from the burden of plug testing leads/probes to live circuits and disconnecting the system to take measurements, it has been among the most critical tools for any electricians.
+As it saves you from the burden of plug testing leads/probes to live circuits and disconnecting the system to take measurements, it has been among the most critical tools for any electrician.

 The test tools are regularly used to measure the voltage and current.
 You can also use it during the installation and equipment reparation.